workoholyguy/film-feast/README.md

 <!-- How It Works -->
 ## 🧩 How It Works

-1. **Database**: Manages movies, showtimes, seats, and orders.
+1. **Database**: Manages movies, showtimes, seating, and order data.
-2. **Frontend**: A React-based UI that offers a seamless experience for customers and admins.
+2. **Frontend**: A React-based interface for customer reservations and admin management.
-3. **Backend**: Built with Express.js, handling API requests and serving data to the frontend.
+3. **Backend**: Built with Supabase and Express, supporting API interactions with the frontend.

 ---

 <!-- Screenshots -->
 ## 📸 Screenshots

-*Screenshots coming soon!*
+Screenshots showcasing the reservation process, order management, and admin interface coming soon!

 ---

 <!-- Future Improvements -->
 ## 🔮 Future Improvements

-- **Real-Time Notifications** - Notify customers of seat or order updates.
+- **Real-Time Notifications** - Inform customers of seat or order updates.
+- **User Profiles** - Allow customers to manage bookings and view order history.
-- **Advanced Analytics** - Analyze reservation patterns and optimize seat layouts.
+- **Analytics** - Analyze booking trends and optimize seating arrangements.
-- **Enhanced Security** - Implement role-based access control for different user roles.
+- **Enhanced Security** - Implement role-based access control for secure and tailored experiences.

 ---